-Our logical GHZ state theoretically has a failure probability scaling as $p^2$ .
-Nevertheless, the error build-up (increasing p) during the operations of the circuit and the spreading of errors through transversal gates limits our logical GHZ fidelity to 72%.
-This is consistent with numerical modelling.
-Similar to the surface-code modelling (Extended Data Fig. 4), we use empirical error rates consistent with 99.4% two-qubit gate fidelity, as well as roughly 4% data qubit decoherence error (including SPAM) over the entire circuit.
-We simulate the experimental circuit (including the fault-tolerant state preparation with the ancilla logical flag) and measurements of all 16 elements of the stabilizer group (see the 'Direct fidelity estimation and tomography' section), and extract a simulated logical GHZ fidelity of 79%.
+Our logical GHZ state theoretically has a failure probability scaling as p^2 .
+Nevertheless, the error build-up (increasing p) during the operations of the circuit and the spreading of errors through transversal gates, limits our logical GHZ fidelity to 72%.
+This is consistent with numerical modeling.
+Similar to the surface code modeling (ED Fig. 4) we use empirical error rates consistent with 99.4% two-qubit gate fidelity as well as roughly 4% data qubit decoherence error (including SPAM) over the entire circuit.
+We simulate the experimental circuit (including the FT state preparation with the ancilla logical flag) and measurements of all 16 elements of the stabilizer group (see direct fidelity estimation section), and extract a simulated logical GHZ fidelity of 79%.
 This is slightly higher than our measured 72% logical GHZ fidelity, possibly originating from imperfect experimental calibration.
-This modelling indicates that our logical GHZ fidelity is limited by residual physical errors, which will be reduced quadratically as $p^2$ with reduction in physical error rate p, in particular by reducing residual single-qubit errors, which were larger during this measurement and are dominating the error budget here.
+This modeling indicates that our logical GHZ fidelity is limited by residual physical errors, which will be reduced quadratically as p^2 with reduction in physical error rate p, in particular by reducing residual single-qubit errors which were larger during this measurement and are dominating the error budget here.

 Surface code and its implementation.
-In 2D planar architectures, such as those associated with superconducting qubits, stabilizer measurement is the most important building block of error-corrected circuits.
-In such systems, stabilizers need to be constantly measured to correct qubit dephasing and increase coherence time, as demonstrated recently.
-Logic operations are implemented by changing stabilizer measurement patterns, enabling realization of techniques such as braiding and lattice surgery.
-Similar techniques can be used to move logical degrees of freedom to implement nonlocal logical gates.
-Owing to this gate-execution strategy, d rounds of stabilizer measurement are required for each entangling gate for ensuring fault tolerance.
+In 2D planar architectures, such as those associated with superconducting qubits [6, 85], stabilizer measurement is the most important building block of error-corrected circuits [24].
+In such systems, stabilizers need to be constantly measured in order to correct qubit dephasing and increase coherence time, as demonstrated recently [6].
+Logic operations are implemented by changing stabilizer measurement patterns, enabling realization of techniques such as braiding [24] and lattice surgery [86].
+Similar techniques can be used to move logical degrees of freedom in order to implement nonlocal logical gates [23].
+Due to this gate execution strategy, d rounds of stabilizer measurement are required for each entangling gate for ensuring fault-tolerance [24].

-Neutral-atom quantum computers feature different challenges and opportunities.
-Specifically, they feature long qubit coherence times $(T_2 > 1s)$ , which can be further increased to the scale of tens to hundreds of seconds with well-established techniques.
-By using the storage zone, qubits can be idly and safely stored for long periods without repeated stabilizer measurements.
-Hence, from a practical perspective, increasing qubit coherence by using a logical encoding does not provide immediate gains in improving quantum algorithms and the gains will be from improving the fidelity of entangling operations.
+Neutral atom quantum computers feature different challenges and opportunities.
+Specifically, they feature long qubit coherence times $(T_2 > 1s)$, which can be further increased to the scale of 10 - 100s with well-established techniques [68].
+By using the storage zone, qubits can be idly, safely stored for long periods without repeated stabilizer measurements.
+Hence, from a practical perspective increasing qubit coherence by using a logical encoding does not provide immediate gains in improving quantum algorithms, and the gains will be from improving the fidelity of entangling operations.
 Moreover, logic gates and qubit movement do not have to be performed with stabilizer measurements.
 Instead, they can be executed with nonlocal atom transport and transversal gates.
-Because such transversal gates are intrinsically fault-tolerant, they do not necessarily require d rounds of correction after each operation.
-Even syndrome measurement may be better executed in certain cases by techniques such as Steane error correction80 (similar to our ancilla logical flag with colour codes as used in Fig. 3), as opposed to repeated stabilizer measurement.
+Since such transveral gates are intrinsically fault-tolerant, they do not necessarily require d rounds of correction after each operation.
+Even syndrome measurement may be better executed in certain cases by techniques such as Steane error correction [76] (similar to our ancilla logical flag with color codes as used in Fig. 3) as opposed to repeated stabilizer measurement.
 For these reasons, the transversal CNOT is among the most important building blocks in error-corrected circuits.
-Hence, we focus here on improving the transversal CNOT by scaling code distance.
+Hence, we here focus on improving the transversal CNOT by scaling code distance.